Australia’s Disability Strategy Outcomes Framework: initial report is due to be released in early 2023.

-This initial report will provide an overview of all measures being tracked under Australia’s Disability Strategy at ‘baseline’ – that is, when the Strategy began in December 2021.
+This first annual report for the Australia’s Disability Strategy Outcomes Framework provides an overview of all measures being tracked under Australia’s Disability Strategy at ‘baseline’ – that is, when the Strategy began in December 2021.
 Moving forward, baseline data will be the point of comparison against which changes for each of the measures will be compared over the life of the Strategy.

 Desired outcome: It is easier for people with disability to work and earn money.

-Data can currently be reported for 9 measures.
-For the remaining measures, work will occur over the life of the strategy to enable reporting.
+Data can currently be reported for 10 measures.
+For the remaining measures, work will occur over the life of the Strategy to enable reporting.

 In 2018, the median income per week for people with disability was half that of those without disability ($505 compared with $1,016)